 To manage a Windows Azure storage account and hosted service components

 A Windows Azure application requires both compute and storage services.
 The following steps describe how to create a new Windows Azure storage account to allow the application to persist its data.
-They also describe how to define a hosted service component execute application code.
+They also describe how to define a hosted service component to execute application code.

-The naming conventions for creating a Windows Azure storage account and hosted services are as follows:
+The naming conventions for Windows Azure storage accounts and hosted services are as follows:

 Storage account names: